 How did my love of reading start?
 I will go into more depth in my next post, but for now, I’ll just tell you that growing up in Romania in the seventies as an only child probably had something to do with it.
 Keep reading to find out more.

-What should You Expect From This Blog?
+What Should You Expect From This Blog?

-Since my main hobby is reading, you will find book reviews, sometimes To Be Read lists that are neverending, and at times ambitious.
-I might share recipes I’ve tried and loved, places I visited, or I might just ramble on about random topics that come up.
+Since my main hobby is reading, you will find book reviews, and sometimes To Be Read lists that are neverending, and at times ambitious.
+I might share recipes I’ve tried and loved, and places I visited, or I might just ramble on about random topics that come up.
 Sometimes there might be something interesting going on in the world that I might feel the need to address, so you will probably see a post about that.

 Or sometimes I get ideas at the most inopportune time.
 That’s why my newest thing is that I carry a notebook with me now.
 Random thoughts seem to pop into my head when I least expect them.
 I keep notebooks pretty much everywhere: on my desk, on my nightstand, at work, in my bag.
 You get the picture.